AndreTheTallGuy/Homework18/Develop/README.md

 # Usage

-Simply type the transaction name and amount into the app and
+Simply type the transaction name and amount into the app then click either "add funds" or "subtract funds" and watch your transaction appear in the graph.

+# Installation

+In Chrome, please click on the dots in the top right corner and then click on download.
+That's it!